 - New breeding techniques

-What perspectives provide CRISPR/Cas etc. for agriculture?
+What perspectives provide CRISPR/Cas etc. which perspectives are in stock for agriculture?

 - Big Data and management of research data

 What changes do we need now for the future that we want?